 If you liked watching films in the 1970s, you'll know who Al Lettieri was, even if you can't put a face to the name.
 He played Solozzo in The Godfather. (he's the one in the picture shaking hands with marlon brando.)
 A little later on, he turned up as Steve McQueen's nemesis in The Getaway, pursuing him down through Texas to the Mexican border, seducing the vet's wife and throwing spare ribs around the car in a rage because he didn't 'like this game anymore!'

 He turned up in other films in that decade, usually playing the bad guy, and playing it really well because he had a face that just looked mean.
-I have no idea about Lettieri himself, and maybe in real life he was a sweetheart, but if you met a man who looked like him on the street, you wouldn't have trusted him for a second.
-And you'd probably have turned around and run for your life.
+I have no idea about Lettieri himself, and maybe in real life he was a sweetheart, but if you met a man who looked like him on the street, you’d have been tempted to turn around and walk the other way.

 Here's the thing, though.
 I had been carrying around an image of him in my head for more than 20 years after he died, wondering when he would finally appear.
 And when I found out that he never would and couldn't have since 1975, I felt as though someone had pulled the floorboards out from under me.
 I'm not saying I grieved for him.
 How could I?
 I never knew the man.